emorissettegregoire/stealth-messagebird/README.md

       payload: "button-3"
 ```

-`type` can be an "image", "video", "document" or "text".
+`header_type` can be an "image", "video", "document" or "text".
+User's input can be retrieved in `current_message.payload`

 * List message (max 10 buttons)